johanwilliams/leakomatic_api/README.md

   - Updates in real-time through WebSocket events
   - Automatically sets to "On" when receiving any activity message from the device
   - Automatically sets to "Off" when receiving a device update with is_online=False
+  - Includes a last_seen attribute showing the timestamp of the last received message
+  - Useful for monitoring device connectivity and troubleshooting connection issues

 ## Services